DragShot/DS-Desktop-Notify/README.md

 - Create and show your notification with a single code line!
 - The notifications can be closed by mouse clicking, or have an specific time on screen.
 - They can wait on queue if there's no room to show them all.
-- Support for action events.
+- Action events for each notification.
+- Notifications can be posted from external processes via command line.
 - They won't mess with the taskbar in Windows PCs!
 - It leaves no traces: the service thread automatically stops when there are no more notifications to show.
 It is also started again when new notifications arrive.